Proceedings at the Venue

 Arrival and Parking

 Graduands must arrive at least an hour and a half prior to the ceremony, to allow time for passing through security, registration and gowning.
 Graduands must report to the Registration Desk on arrival (found up the stairs to your right as you enter the Marble Foyer).

 Graduands must be seated at least 30 minutes before the commencement of the ceremony.
 Please ensure you arrive in time to collect your gown and tickets.

 Guests of graduates need to provide a copy of their ticket upon entry.
 Graduates enjoy immediate access.

 Entry to the Reception can be paid at the door for friends and family who did not purchase guest tickets to the Ceremony.
-Only card payments will be accepted, at $22.50 per person.
+Only card payments will be accepted.
 Graduating students do not need to provide a ticket.

 Arriving in Canberra by plane?

 Canberra frequently experiences early morning fog.
 Though this is more prominent in winter, even the summer months have seen heavy morning fog.
 When this happens the Canberra Airport is often closed until the fog lifts and, at times, normal arrivals and departures can be delayed until 11.00am.
 It is strongly advised that interstate graduates and guests planning to attend a morning ceremony and are travelling by plane arrive in Canberra the night before the ceremony.

 A cloak room service is not available at the Parliament House.
 Please make arrangements prior to the ceremony to store your belongings either on your person, or in another safe location.
 You cannot take bags, phones or other personal items up on stage when receiving an award.